By James Chittenden

 There are right ways to do it for maximum impact.
 For example, Facebook and LinkedIn have groups.
 You may be a member of a few of these groups.
 There are ways to engage these groups without coming across as “salesy”.
 Also, there are optimal times to post for business customers.
 It generally isn’t Saturday night.
 But there is a certain magic in posting between 10 am and 2 pm.
 Efficient PR Efforts explains how to add accuracy and precision to your PR and social media campaigns.
 For more information, click here.

 Social media is not as easy as it looks.
 A common expectation among small business owners is that they can hire a college kid to do it, and go viral free or cheap.
 No!
-It is true that a young woman can easily get a lot of engagements for a selfie, but that does not mean she can make viral miracles happen for your business.
+It is true that an attractive young woman can easily get a lot of engagements for a selfie, but that does not mean she can make viral miracles happen for your business.
 Make the investment in doing it correctly.
 Your social media can be run by experts and automated, reaching the audience you need at the right times.
 Crowdfire offers that service.
 For more information, click here.

 And finally, welcome to One Click Advisor!
 We would be remiss if we didn’t give you a brief tour of the site and what it can do for you.
 If you are looking to plan a business a little better or start one, we have a number of free things for you here.
 Your challenges and opportunities can be sorted into one of three areas.